awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 You can choose whether to create CloudWatch alarms\.

 **Configure cross\-region snapshot**
-You can choose whether to enable cross\-region snapshots\.
+You can choose whether to enable cross\-Region snapshots\.

-### Original Console<a name="create-cluster-originalconsole"></a>
+### Original console<a name="create-cluster-originalconsole"></a>

 You can create a cluster in the AWS Management Console in two ways:
 + If you're new to Amazon Redshift or just need a basic cluster, use **Quick launch cluster**\.
 With this approach, you specify only the node type, number of nodes, user name, password, and AWS Identity and Access Management \(IAM\) role to use for access\.
-For more information, see [Creating a Cluster by Using Quick Launch Cluster](#quick-create-cluster)\.
+For more information, see [Creating a cluster by using quick launch cluster](#quick-create-cluster)\.
 + If you're an existing user or want to customize your cluster, use **Launch cluster**\.
 For example, use **Launch cluster** to use a specific virtual private cloud \(VPC\) or encrypt data in your cluster\.
-For more information, see [Creating a Cluster by Using Launch Cluster](#create-cluster-task)\.
+For more information, see [Creating a cluster by using a launch cluster](#create-cluster-task)\.

-#### Creating a Cluster by Using Quick Launch Cluster<a name="quick-create-cluster"></a>
+#### Creating a cluster by using quick launch cluster<a name="quick-create-cluster"></a>

 If you're new to Amazon Redshift or just need a basic cluster, use this streamlined approach\.
-If you're an existing user or want to customize your cluster, see [Creating a Cluster by Using Launch Cluster](#create-cluster-task)\.
+If you're an existing user or want to customize your cluster, see [Creating a cluster by using a launch cluster](#create-cluster-task)\.

-**To create a cluster by using Quick launch cluster**
+**To create a cluster by using a quick launch cluster**

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.
 **Important**
 If you use IAM user credentials, make sure that the user has the necessary permissions to perform the cluster operations\.
-For more information, see [Controlling Access to IAM Users](https://docs.aws.amazon.com/redshift/latest/mgmt/iam-redshift-user-mgmt.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Controlling access to IAM users](https://docs.aws.amazon.com/redshift/latest/mgmt/iam-redshift-user-mgmt.html) in the *Amazon Redshift Cluster Management Guide*\.

 1. Choose the AWS Region where you want to create the cluster, for example **US West \(Oregon\)**\.

-1. On the Amazon Redshift Dashboard, choose **Quick launch cluster**\.
+1. On the Amazon Redshift dashboard, choose **Quick launch cluster**\.

 1. On the Cluster specifications page, enter the following values and then choose **Launch cluster**:
    + **Node type**: Choose **dc2\.large**\.